Mintbase/Grants-Program/applications/polkadotjs_no_code.md

 The main target of this plugin is every potential user of the Substrate / Polkadot / Kusama ecosystem.
 No-Code requires much less time to start work with, making it very easy for everyone that wants to experiment with it to bring their ideas to life.

 We see it as a big potential for the Polkadot ecosystem and Bubble ecosystem, since currently there are no similar plugins that could do this for Polkadot without code.
-So far we have to build a few Web3 plugins for other networks like Ethereum or Solana, and from the activity on those plugins forum thread, turns out there are a lot of no-code developers interested in building something with it even if they are paid.
+So far we have to build a few Mintbase plugins for other networks like Ethereum or Solana, and from the activity on those plugins forum thread, turns out there are a lot of no-code developers interested in building something with it even if they are paid.
 So the potential for a free plugin that will bring the Polkadot ecosystem to no-code is big.

 ## Team :busts_in_silhouette: